Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: General discretisation principle

 \section{General discretisation principle}

-Starting from \eqref{eq:2}, the idea is to first discretise in space $\Lambda \dpar{\BF}{x}$.
+Starting from \eqref{eq:2}, the idea is to discretise first in space $\Lambda \dpar{\BF}{x}$.
 This introduces an error which we assume to be $O(\Delta x^q)$,

 The second step is to discretise in time, so that we expect that the resulting scheme will be of order $p$ in space and time, at least for moderate values of $\varepsilon$.
-This leads to have $q\geq p$.
-The problem is then two-fold: (i) how to define the discretisation operator $\delta$ for which a minimum requirement is the semi discrete stability, (ii) how to discretise in time so that the accuracy is uniform in time and uniformly in $\varepsilon$.
+The problem is then two-fold: (i) how to define the discretisation operator $\delta$ for which a minimum requirement is the semi discrete linear stability when there is no source term, (ii) how to discretise in time so that the accuracy is uniform in time and $\varepsilon$.
 We first discuss the issue of time discretisation, then space discretisation.